 5. All electrical injuries should be evaluated and managed as multi-system injuries along with the following unique considerations:

-- Urinalysis and CK levels should be obtained with high voltage injuries to assess predict muscle injury/rhabdomyolysis.
+Urinalysis and CK levels should be obtained with high voltage injuries to assess muscle injury/rhabdomyolysis.

-- Extremity burns should be followed closely for possible fasciotomy (progressive neurologic dysfunction, vascular compromise, increased compartment pressures, vascular compromise, increased compartment pressures).
+Extremity burns should be followed closely for possible fasciotomy (progressive neurologic dysfunction, vascular compromise, increased compartment pressures, vascular compromise).

 1. Lown B, Neuman J, Amarasingham R, Berkovits BV.
 Comparison of alternating current with direct electroshock across

 the closed chest.
 Am J Cardiol.
 1962;10:223-233.

 2. Arnoldo BD, Purdue GF, Kowalske K, Helm PA, Burris A, Hunt JL.
 Electrical injuries: a 20-year review.
 J Burn Care &